 4. Make fun of them in front of others

-There is only one thing worse than making fun of an introverted child — and that is making fun of him in front of other people.
-Introverted kids can be highly self-conscious and more likely to get embarrassed over things you might think are no big deal.
+Similar to #1, there is only one thing worse than making fun of an introverted child — and that is making fun of him in front of other people.
+Introverted kids can be highly self-conscious and more likely than extroverts to get embarrassed over things you might think are no big deal.

 5. Put them on the spot in front of others